Haxos/RES_Labo-HTTPInfra/README.md

 We are also using php for dynamic pages generation.

-For this lab, we decided to use php-fpm so we can run php in a different container than the web server.
+For this lab, we decided to use php-fpm so we can run php in a different container than the static web server.
 This environment allows easier performance scaling (load-balancing from a single web server across multiple php servers for example) as well as the ability to swap the web server for something like nginx.
 This also makes building images faster because if we change an apache configuration, we don't need to rebuild the php image.

+For the dynamic content server, we choose to use ExpressJS (called Express later).

 Because we need to use different containers, we decided to use docker-compose to ease the use of launch for many containers with all the ports and volumes bindings.
 To build the different containers, the commandline `docker-compose build` is used.